dwinterLA-zz/ground-source/README.md

 ## Running Locally

-1. Clone and `cd` into this repo.
+1. Clone and `cd` into this repo
-2. `git checkout groundsource-dev`.
-Consider `groundsource-dev` as the `master` branch for this project.
-3. Install the Jekyll and bundler ruby gems: `gem install jekyll bundler`.
+2. Install the Jekyll and bundler ruby gems: `gem install jekyll bundler`
-4. `bundle exec jekyll serve`.
+3. `bundle exec jekyll serve` (installs required ruby gems and starts the dev server)
-5. The website will be served here: `http://localhost:4000`.
+4. The website will be served here: `http://localhost:4000`

 ## Developing

-1. Branch off of `groundsource-dev`.
+1. Create a feature branch off of `master`
-2. When you create a pull request, remember to create it into `groundsource-dev`, not master!
+2. When you're ready, create a pull request back into `master`

-3. After you push the branch, Forestry will automatically detect any changes, build and deploy.
-  The deploy usually only takes a few minutes, but I've seen it take up to 30.
-You can check the status of the deploy by logging into <a href="https://forestry.io/" target="_blank">Forestry.io</a>.
-There will be a spinner icon in the upper-left hand corner of the page if it's still working, or potentially an error message.
+## Deploying
+- The production branch for this project is: `groundsouce-dev`.
+A poor name for a production branch, but Forestry doesn't allow us to change the deployment branch (yet... they're working on it).

+- Merge the latest `master` into `groundsource-dev`.
+Forestry will: A. Automatically detect that a change has been made to `groundsource-dev` B. Built the site, and commit the changes to this Github Pages branch: `gh-pages-branch.

+- Within a few minutes, your changes should be live at `groundsource.net`.
+If not, logging into Forestry should illuminate any possible build errors.

 ## Managing Content